moltenform/scite-files/files/files/helpers/adding_scite_features_with_lua.md

 * if you click ok or cancel, the ui will close.

-Further documentation for user strip: To use downpoured_scite_utils to show user strip UI, create a class that inherits from ScToolUIBase, as seen in the example.
+Further documentation for user strip: To use moltenjs_scite_utils to show user strip UI, create a class that inherits from ScToolUIBase, as seen in the example.
 Then, the following methods are available:

 | Method |  |
 | ------------- | ------------- |